THE CREATING A MOTIVATING work ENVIRONMENT SUMMIT

 This summit leverages the science and research of a 50+ year theory of motivation that has over 8000 peer-reviewed studies and articles validating its merits and use.
 Self-Determination Theory.
 In fact, the Summit is delivered in partnership with the Center for Self-Determination Theory.

 The focus is on practice.
 What tools, techniques, behaviors, and experiences can we leverage to create and foster those intrinsically motivating environments?
-To do so, we will cover several topics:
+To do so, we will cover several topics.
+The times and dates for the live, online sessions are pretty much locked, but we do reserve the right to modify if the need arises.
+All times and dates are ET (New York time).

-A CASE STUDY FROM THE NATIONAL BASKETBALL ASSOCIATION (NBA).
+1. A CASE STUDY FROM THE NATIONAL BASKETBALL ASSOCIATION (NBA).
 A keynote presentation and discussion delivered by former NBA Champion, Ronny Turiaf.
 Ronny, a recent Executive MBA Graduate studying how SDT explains the successes and failures he experienced as a professional athlete, shares his story, his SDT best practices, and motivational challenges.
+(MONDAY, NOVEMBER 3 from 08h00 to 09h30 and repeated TUESDAY, NOVEMBER 4 from 13h00 to 14h30.)

-AN INTRODUCTION TO SDT… IN PRACTICE.
+2. AN INTRODUCTION TO SDT… IN PRACTICE WITH RICHARD M. RYAN.
 How do practitioners— those managers, leaders, coaches, and other professionals use SDT day-to-day?
 How do we support the satisfaction of those above-mentioned psychological needs?
 How do we provide the structure to support team members’ sense of competence, autonomy support to foster (obviously) autonomy, and involvement to support relatedness?
+(MONDAY, NOVEMBER 3 from 19h00 to 20h30 and again on TUESDAY, NOVEMBER 4 from 08h00 to 09h30.)

-PERFORMANCE MANAGEMENT.
+5. PERFORMANCE MANAGEMENT.
 How can managers and leaders ensure the work gets done, but in a way that supports the well-being, productivity, and development of team members?
 How do those managers and leaders measure and evaluate performance in a way that is supportive and not punitive, developmental, and not frustrating?
+What about feedback?
+(TUESDAY, NOVEMBER 4 from 18h00 to 19h30 and again on THURSDAY, NOVEMBER 6 from 06h00 to 07h30.)

-SPECIAL STUFF!
+11. SPECIAL STUFF!
 We will also have a special event each day of the live sessions (November 2-6)….
-A panel discussion, a debate, a discovery/ exploration session, a storytelling & improv session, and more.
+A panel discussion about putting SDT into practice at an enterprise level (MONDAY, 11h00 to 12h00), a discovery/ exploration session about autonomy and autonomy support (TUESDAY, 11h00 to 12h00), a debate— the meaning of money: beliefs in motivation (Wednesday, 13h00 to 14h00), a storytelling & improv session with KAT KOPPETT (THURSDAY, 16h00-17h00), a general SDT Q&A with JACQUES FOREST (THURSDAY, 18h00 to 19h00), and two closing sessions depending on your timezone.
 Special sessions are only offered once and last 60 minutes.